ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 After good times spent in Niti, Malari and Dronagiri, it was now time to head to Badrinath and Mana.

 The sight of Badrinath was heartbreaking.
-The destination is one of the 4 holy shrines of the Hindus was used to see a huge rush of tourists to seek blessings and purify their souls.
+The destination, one of the four holy shrines of the Hindus, used to see a huge rush of tourists seeking blessings and purification.
 The streets were empty, and the temples saw no visitors.

-I was the only tourist there, but it would be wrong to call me a tourist !!
-Neither did I stay in hotels, neither did I eat in the dhabas, nor did I buy mineral waters, kurkure, chips, etc or hired a vehicle to roam around !!
+I was the only tourist there, but it would be wrong to call me a tourist!
+Neither did I stay in hotels, nor did I eat in the dhabas, nor did I buy mineral water, Kurkure, chips, etc. or hire a vehicle to roam around.

 Getting lucky this time as well.
 An invite to stay at a local's home

 I got lucky this time too with my drive to Mana.
-This time too, an old man showed quite a lot of interest in my way of travels and invited me to stay at his home.
-His family lived in Chomoli for his daughter's education, and he stayed there alone.
+This time, an old man showed quite a lot of interest in my way of travels and invited me to stay at his home.
+His family lived in Chamoli for his daughter’s education, and he stayed there alone.

-I stayed in Mana for 2 days, gathering more information on the route, roamed about the village of Mana seeing the Bheem Pool, Ganesh Gufa, etc. In between, the owner fell down while returning from the toilet, and his head hit a stone, causing lots of blood loss.
+I stayed in Mana for two days, gathering more information on the route, roaming around the village seeing the Bheem Pool, Ganesh Gufa, etc. In between, the owner fell down while returning from the toilet, and his head hit a stone, causing a lot of blood loss.
 The injury was bad, and he started to feel dizzy.
-I used my safety kit to do the first aid, and then took him to Badrinath.
-I got no cars, and Badrinath was a 3 kilometre away.
-We walked till Badrinath, where an NGO had their medical ambulance ready.
-They checked him up, gave him some medicines, and then we walked back to Mana.
+I used my safety kit for first aid, and then took him to Badrinath.
+I got no cars, and Badrinath was 3 km away.
+We walked all the way, where an NGO had a medical ambulance ready.
+They checked him, gave him some medicines, and then we walked back to Mana.

 The Satopanth Taal Trek - A Failed Effort